lightwave-lab/lightlab/docs/_static/gettingStarted/sysadmin.rst

 Installing NI-visa (32-bit) in Ubuntu (64-bit)
 ----------------------------------------------
-Followed instructions in `here <http://forums.ni.com/t5/Linux-Users/Using-NI-VISA-with-Arch-Linux-or-Ubuntu-14-04/gpm-p/3462361#M2287>`_, but in computers with EFI secure boot, like all modern ones, we need to sign the kernel modules for and add the certificate to the EFI.
+Followed instructions `found here <http://forums.ni.com/t5/Linux-Users/Using-NI-VISA-with-Arch-Linux-or-Ubuntu-14-04/gpm-p/3462361#M2287>`_, but in computers with EFI secure boot, like all modern ones, we need to sign the kernel modules for and add the certificate to the EFI.
 For this, follow these `instructions <http://askubuntu.com/questions/762254/why-do-i-get-required-key-not-available-when-install-3rd-party-kernel-modules>`_.

 Sign all modules in ``/lib/modules/newest_kernel/kernel/natinst/*/*/.ko``